TellisAshwini/computer-vision-rock-paper-scissors/README.md

     return computer_choice
 ```

-`get_winner` function takes in `computer_choice` and `user_choice` as its parameters and decides if the user wins or loses by comparing these variables using `if statemants` and prints a message saying 'You lose' or 'You win' or 'It's a tie' based on the conditions.
+`get_winner` function takes in `computer_choice` and `user_choice` as its parameters and decides if the user wins or loses by comparing these variables with the above logic of the game, using `if statemants` and prints a message saying 'You lose' or 'You win' or 'It's a tie' based on the conditions.
 The `play` function calls the `get_winner` function to start the game.

 <img src = "https://raw.githubusercontent.com/TellisAshwini/computer-vision-rock-paper-scissors/main/Images/5_manual_output.png" width = "250" height = "60" />

- ## Milestone 5:
+ > ## Milestone 5:

  Now the manual user input is replaced by computer vision by replacing the `user_choice` function by `get_prediction` function which loads the model and captures the gestures that user makes in front of the webcam and predicts the gesture using this model.